-For instance, having employees logging in remotely opens up your business to vulnerabilities on their home networks, which typically won’t enjoy the same levels of protection as onsite centralised IT systems, with their firewalls, blacklisted sites, and anti-spyware.
-VPNs could be the answer, but even these come with limitations and cannot be relied on alone, and without the tools and systems available to spot threats, IT teams may be lured into a false sense of security: they may not know of a security breach, and consequently, be unaware that data has been compromised.
+For example, employees logging in remotely opens your business up to any of the vulnerabilities of their home networks – potentially unsecured systems that typically won’t enjoy the same levels of protection as on-premise networks with their firewalls, blacklisted sites and anti-spyware.
+VPNs could be the answer, but even these come with limitations and cannot be relied on alone, and without the tools and systems available to spot threats, IT teams may be lured into a false sense of security – they may not know of a security breach, and consequently, remain unaware that data has been compromised.

 Enterprises should ensure that company data is only accessed on company devices with integrated security solutions such as antivirus software installed on each company-issued device.
-Each device should then be monitored, eliminating the threat posed by shadow devices.
-Combined with setting up a VPN, one capable of encrypting the pathway from user to data.
+Each device should then be monitored, eliminating the threat posed by shadow devices, and set up with a VPN capable of encrypting the pathway from user to data.
 There are various endpoint security solutions available that combine a suite of protections along with remote access and oversight for IT teams.
 With these defences in place, an enterprise will be well on its way to ensuring employees are working securely.

 Remote working simply isn’t possible without staff buying into the strategy.
 No matter what level of security you provide, if users struggle to conduct themselves and adopt the technology that enables them to work securely, productivity will slump.
 Staff need to feel connected to the enterprise, which without physical contact with neither the office nor colleagues, is no mean feat.

 Here, communication is key.
 In addition to the host of daily and weekly ‘catch-ups’, staff universally need to be updated to the changes in work practices and security protocols.
 However, most companies simply aren’t doing enough.